A woman worthy of the words

 Accessibility

 Arden Theatre is a wheelchair-accessible venue.
 The Arcadia Stage is on the second floor, accessible via elevator.
-Smart Caption glasses are available at all performances beginning Nov 6.
-There will be open captioned and audio described performances of Intimate Apparel on November 22 and 23.
+Smart Caption glasses are available at all performances beginning Wednesday, November 6.
+There will be open-captioned and audio-described performances of Intimate Apparel on Friday, November 22, and Saturday, November 23.

 Sign up for our newsletter